History of viticulture, the ancient Greeks and Romans

 In addition, much of the Phoenicians’ trading success was built around what we might call ‘wine diplomacy.’
 When their merchants entered an area, they would import several specific goods like wine, cedarwood, and linen, which were in high demand, and they would then establish the right to settle their communities of settlers and traders in a region.
 Thus, the wine trade was critical to the success of the Phoenicians.

+Did you know?
 Early in their emergence as a power in the Levant, the Phoenicians did not manage to widely influence the culture of the Mediterranean, and their impact on the wine culture of the world might have remained relatively minimal had it not been for the events of the thirteenth and fourteenth centuries BC.

 By about 1400 BC, Bronze Age society had reached a new height throughout the Eastern Mediterranean, with several empires, such as those of the Egyptian New Kingdom, the Hittite Empire, Minoan Crete, Mycenaean Greece, and the Old Assyrian Empire, reaching new heights of political power and cultural and material development around this time.
-But then, in the fourteenth and thirteenth centuries BC, it all came crashing down.
+But then, in the fourteenth and thirteenth centuries BC, everything came crashing down.

 Environmental catastrophes and cataclysmic invasions by mysterious people from the north and west, such as the Hyksos or Sea People, destroyed much of Late Bronze Age society.
 As a result, the civilized world of the Middle East and Eastern Mediterranean went into a period of sharp decline, sometimes called the Greek Dark Ages or the Late Bronze Age Collapse.

 As their neighbors weakened and declined, the Phoenicians were no longer threatened and dominated by them.
-The small-scale nature of Phoenician government and society was able to prosper in this new world.
+The small-scale nature of the Phoenician government and society was able to prosper in this new world.
 The Phoenicians and their trading cities became one of the major powers of the early Dark Ages.

 In this new dispensation, as the Greek city-states, the Pharaohs of Egypt, and the Assyrians of Mesopotamia struggled to rebuild their societies, the Phoenicians rebuilt quickly and came to dominate the economy of the Mediterranean, trading their cedarwood, linen, wine, and other goods far and wide.
 As they did, they began planting colonies elsewhere around the Mediterranean.
 For instance, on the island of Sicily, they planted the town of Ortygia on the site of what would later become the Greek colony of Syracuse.